 It is important for teenagers to have a safe and stable space to call their own.
 They need a refuge from the whirlwind of emotions storming through their developing brain and it’s not surprising that many teenagers retreat into their bedrooms for comfort.

 At first, I felt uncomfortable with the amount of time my teenagers locked themselves away in their room.
 Although they could be a pain sometimes, I enjoyed their company.
 After a while, I realised they needed the comfort of their own room more than they needed a gossip with me and just went with the flow.
 Whenever possible I gave the eldest the biggest bedroom available, reasoning that the larger the room the lower the stress.
 I allowed them to choose their own décor, no matter how weird their choices seemed to me.
 I reasoned that decorating their own room was a good way of helping them experiment with the new identity they were trying to forge.
 I allowed them to have friends in their room, of all genders, as the research suggested that the more visitors to a home, the happier the home.
-This had the double bonus of giving me the opportunity to meet their friends and judge whether they posed a risk.
+This had the double bonus of giving me the opportunity to meet their friends and feel reassured about who they were spending time with.

 Outside of their room, different rules applied.
 The rest of the house is shared family space and I expected all the family to be considerate of each other.
 Although I always retained the final say, I always tried to involve the teenagers in deciding what the rules of the house should be.
 I found they were much more likely to honour them if they had a sense of ownership.